 The Strategic Resources Committee monitors, makes recommendations and reports to Senate on the financial welfare of the University including University investments; monitors and makes recommendations on campus planning initiatives and major physical infrastructure developments; and monitors policy on staffing resources.

-In order to fulfil its responsibilities effectively the Senate appoints the Vice-Chancellor as its Chief Executive Officer and works in partnership with him to maximise the University's capacity and performance and to ensure its fiscal viability.
-The Senate delegates operational responsibility to the Vice-Chancellor and monitors, guides, and supports the work of the Vice-Chancellor and executive.
+In order to fulfil its responsibilities effectively the Senate appoints the Vice-Chancellor as its Chief Executive Officer and works in partnership with the Vice-Chancellor to maximise the University's capacity and performance and to ensure its fiscal viability.
+The Senate delegates operational responsibility to the Vice-Chancellor and monitors, guides, and supports the work of the Vice-Chancellor and Executive.

-The Vice-Chancellor appoints an executive group to assist him with his responsibilities for the academic, financial, administrative, and other business of the University.
+The Vice-Chancellor appoints an executive group to assist with responsibilities for the academic, financial, administrative, and other business of the University.

 - Responsible for broad line management of the deans of faculties and Dean of the School of Indigenous Studies; for guiding the development of strategy, planning, and monitoring of performance; for staffing policy; and deputising for the Vice-Chancellor in his absence.

 - Deputy Vice-Chancellor (Education) — Professor Alec Cameron (to August 2016)

 - Responsible for undergraduate and postgraduate coursework education; for education policy; the UWA student experience, domestic student recruitment and services; and the University Library and IT services.

 - Deputy Vice-Chancellor (Community and Engagement) — Professor Kent Anderson

 - Responsible for leading the University's engagement with the wider community locally, nationally, and internationally.
 This includes marketing, government and corporate communications, international student recruitment, and liaison with alumni.